-After a workplace accident, there are usually a lot of questions and uncertainties around the severity of your injury, amount of payouts benefits you are likely to receive or even wonder what activities they are allowed to do or participate in while receiving those benefits.
+After a workplace accident, there are usually a lot of questions and uncertainties around the severity of your injury, the amount of payouts benefits you are likely to receive, or even wonder what activities you are allowed to do or participate in while receiving those benefits.
 Questions we most often hear at Erwin, McCane & Daly include:

 - Can I go to the grocery store?

 - Can I drive?

 - Should I cancel my vacation?

 Because each case, injury, and situation is different, it is advised that each worker use his or her own best judgment while making these decisions and pursue normal activities as much as the condition allows.
 Additionally, an injured worker’s activity should stay consistent with the doctor’s restrictions and advisements.
 There is a difference between a temporary total disability and a partial disability.
 This is why talking to your doctor about limitations and restrictions is advisable.